dehora/nakadi-java/README.md

 A number of JVM clients already exist and are in use - nakadi-java is not meant to compete with or replace them.
 In certain respects they solve different goals.
-The existing JVM clients looked at as a whole provide partial implementations, with larger dependencies, but which are idiomatic to certain framworks, whereas the aim of nakadi-java is to provide a full client with a reduced dependency footprint to allow portability.
+The existing JVM clients looked at as a whole, provide partial implementations with larger dependencies, but which are idiomatic to certain frameworks, whereas the aim of nakadi-java is to provide a full client with a reduced dependency footprint to allow portability.

 ## Requirements and Getting Started

 See the [installation section](#installation) on how to add the client library to your project as a jar dependency.
 The client uses Java 1.8 or later.
-If you want to build the project you'll also need Gradle.

 ## Status